andamagodwin/delegat3/README.md

 - Delegation only transfers voting power, not token ownership
 - All transactions are on-chain and verifiable
 - You can change or remove delegation at any time
+- Data is stored securely in Supabase with optional row-level security
-- Local storage is used only for UI state and delegation history
+- Local storage is used as a backup for delegation history

-## 📊 Delegation Tracking
+## 📊 Dashboard Features

-The app maintains a comprehensive record of all delegation activities:
+The dashboard provides comprehensive insights into your delegation activities:

-- Timestamp of each delegation/undelegation
-- Target addresses and steward information
-- Transaction hashes for verification
-- Current delegation status
+- **Overview**: Current delegation status and quick stats
-- Historical voting power changes
+- **History**: Complete record of all delegation activities
+- **Analytics**: Charts and insights about your delegation patterns
+- **Stewards**: Information about trusted Unlock Protocol delegates
+- **Settings**: Account management and data export options

 ## 🌐 Network Information